Search

 Of all your assets, your home is the asset most likely to push you over the inheritance tax threshold.
 Gifting your home to your children is therefore a natural consideration.

-The good news is that you could gift your home to your children and if you lived for at least seven years after the gift was made, it would be removed from your estate.
+The good news is that you can gift your home to your children.
+If you live for at least seven years after the gift is made, it will be removed from your estate.

 Therefore, no inheritance tax would be due.
 This arrangement is called a potentially exempt transfer and becomes a fully exempt transfer after seven years.
-If you are unsure if your estate is liable for this levy, try this inheritance tax calculator, by Which?
+If you are unsure if your estate is liable for this levy, try our inheritance tax calculator

 Selling your home cheaply to your children to avoid inheritance tax